semaver/core-stack/packages/reflector/README.md

 // Returns all decorated constructors, methods, accessors, fields, or an empty array if none are found const members: ReadonlyArray<ClassMember<SomeClass>> = reflector.getDecoratedMembers();

+// Refreshes the class info, then returns the current synchronization hash of the target class.
+// Use it to detect metadata/decorator changes and invalidate your own caches keyed on this value.
+// This is the per-class hash from the Reflector instance, distinct from ClassTable.getSyncHash(). const hash: string = reflector.getHash();
 ```

 [Back to top](#reflector-documentation)